-Ten chalet villages make up the holiday region of Gstaad.
+Ten chalet villages make up the Destination Gstaad.
 Visitors will find an unparalleled range of leisure activities on offer here amidst the gentle and unspoiled Alpine landscape.

 Gstaad: World-renowned, sophisticated traffic-free chalet village

 Gstaad (1,050 m above sea level) is the region's main attraction, combining style, Swiss Gemütlichkeit and tradition in a delightful way.
 The traffic-free centre of the village is a harmonious mix of restaurants, shops, hotels and bars.
 The recreational areas surrounding the village are accessed by three mountain railways.http://www.thevirtualcity.ch/gstaad

 Saanen: Living history on the language border to French-speaking Switzerland

 Saanen (1,010 m above sea level) the historical heart of the Saanenland, is one of the most beautiful chalet villages in the Bernese Oberland.
 The village is listed amongst the townscapes of Switzerland most worthy of protection.
 Tradition, handicrafts and a rich history give Saanen its special charm.

 - Village centre with chalets dating back to the 15th to 18th century

 - Easy access to the Eggli - La Videmanette ski area (other ski areas 15 minutes away)